Shopify/remote-dom/CONTRIBUTING.md

 `pnpm build` runs in CI and before publication.
 Generated outputs are ignored by Git, but you should run the command locally before submitting changes that affect package output.

+#### Check browser bundle size

+Run `pnpm size` to build the packages and check the Brotli size of their meaningful browser bundle boundaries.
+Core, Preact, and React have separate remote and host guardrails; single-role packages have one.
+The checks include regular dependencies and exclude the React, Preact, and Preact Signals peer dependencies a consuming application provides.

+Run `pnpm size:why` to build the packages and generate esbuild visualizations in `packages/size-limit/reports` when investigating growth.
+Measurements use a fixed ES2020 browser target so they remain comparable as the repository’s Browserslist query changes.

+When adding a public package subpath, add its import to the fixture matching its execution environment in [`packages/size-limit/fixtures`](./packages/size-limit/fixtures).
+Normal changes should consume the existing budget headroom.
+Increase a limit only when reviewed, intentional package growth exceeds it, and explain the reason in the pull request.

+These limits measure architecture-oriented package bundle guardrails.
+They do not represent npm tarball size or the exact bundle size of a specific application.

 ### GitHub Actions

 Pin external actions to full 40-character commit SHAs with version comments.
 Adopt stable releases only after seven days and review their migration notes; Dependabot checks weekly with the same cooldown.
 Keep jobs on `ubuntu-latest`.
 Validate affected workflow paths without production credentials.